yell3D/Ender3dent/README.md

 * easier to tune, less belts to tension equally
 * static AB motors easy to extend with dampers, fans or replace for longer
 * [z_tilt_ng](https://docs.kalico.gg/Config_Reference.html#z_tilt_ng) on Kalico to automatically determines pivot positions for each Z stepper through iterative probing
+* with leadscrews you can turn the machine off and after a week the bed is stil perfectly level

 ### vs. Switchwire